Skip to content

 The study will also include an in-depth investigation of implementation and costs through administrator interviews, student focus groups, and a student survey to gain additional insight that cannot be obtained from administrative records alone.
 It will explore how FWS works at the campus level and how students make decisions about participation to better understand the outcomes.

-This project is supported by the U.S. Department of Education’s Institute of Education Sciences through grant number R305A200250, and Arnold Ventures.
+This project is supported by the U.S. Department of Education’s Institute of Education Sciences through grant number R305A200250, Arnold Ventures, and the Strada Education Foundation.

 Loading...